Increasing the visibility of artisanal small-scale fishers, fish farmers and fish workers

 Small-scale fisheries and aquaculture are crucial to people’s nutrition, food security, sustainable livelihoods and wellbeing worldwide.

-The Food and Agriculture Organization of the United Nations (FAO) estimates that 40 million people are directly engaged in small-scale fishing globally, mostly in low and middle-income countries, and another 20 million are directly involved in small-scale aquaculture, with hundreds of million more engaged indirectly.
+The Food and Agriculture Organization of the United Nations (FAO) estimates that 492 million people depend at least partially on small-scale fisheries for their livelihoods globally, mostly in low and middle-income countries, with hundreds of millions more employed in aquaculture and engaged indirectly.

 The United Nations declared 2022 the International Year of Artisanal Fisheries and Aquaculture (IYAFA) with the objective of increasing global understanding of the role that small-scale fishers, fish farmers and fish workers play in food security, nutrition, poverty eradication and sustainable natural resource use.